 Any conduct incompatible with the College community and is disruptive of our academic environment, shall be subject to disciplinary action.
 To assist students, the College community has established policies for behavior to ensure that a living and learning healthy environment exist.
 Students are entirely responsible for the policies that are defined in this handbook.
-Procedures do not relate to specific types of misconduct but depend on the magnitude of the offense as determined by the Associate Dean, Student Support Services who hears all cases.
-The following acts are defined by the College to be unacceptable, but are not all-inclusive.
+Procedures do not relate to specific types of misconduct but depend on the magnitude of the offense as determined by the Associate Dean for Student Support Services who hears all cases.